threefoldtech/owncloud_deployer/README.md

 docker-compose up -d
 ```

-when you spin the service, by default it will use `latest` tag to pull the deployer image of the latest released version. for latest build image enhancements and fixes from our current sprint, you can use `edge` Tag or even specify a specific image version. before `up` command execute the code below
+when you spin the service, by default it will use `latest` tag to pull the deployer image of the latest released version. for the latest build image enhancements and fixes from our current sprint, you can use `edge` Tag or even specify a specific image version. before `up` command execute the code below

 ```sh
 export OD_IMAGE_TAG=edge